bismuthfoundation/hypernode/doc/Notes.md

 since almost all code is async, maybe remove async_prefix we did not enforce everywhere, anyway.

-Reread docs and code, change occurences of MN to HN
+Reread docs and code, change occurences of MN to HN (code ok)

 peers agree with us : differentiate jurors (for forging) and all (for sync when late and not juror) jurors only trust jurors.